dr-houjian/HDSet-DBSCAN/README.md

 Dependency

-You may need to compile the codes in the "ann_mwrapper" , "pwmetric" and "vlfeat-0.9.19" folders.
-These three third-party libraries are used in approximate knn, similarity/distance calculation and SIFT feature detection.
+You may need to compile the codes in the "ann_mwrapper" and "vlfeat-0.9.19" folders.
+These two third-party libraries are used in approximate knn and SIFT feature detection.

 Tested with Matlab R2010b.